 Mesh RF is the node’s radio interface.
-The AREDN™ firmware has been designed to simplify the process of configuring networking interfaces.
+The AREDN® firmware has been designed to simplify the process of configuring networking interfaces.
 Network values are automatically calculated based on the unique MAC addresses of your node.
-Normally you will not need to change any of the network settings on this page, so keep these values unless you fully understand how the mesh works and why the defaults may not be suitable for your situation.
+You may need to change the Channel and possibly the Channel Width parameters to match those of your local AREDN® mesh, as explained previously in the Basic Radio Setup section.
+Normally you will not need to change the other network settings on this page, so keep these values unless you fully understand how the mesh works and why the defaults may not be suitable for your situation.

-The LAN column contains the settings for the Local Area Network hosted by the AREDN™ node.
+The LAN column contains the settings for the Local Area Network hosted by the AREDN® node.
 There are several options under the LAN Mode dropdown.

 The default mode is